sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/python-token.rst

 Infer Hadoop Cluster Configurations
 -----------------------------

-The below code in Python invokes the Fire Insights REST API to infer Hadoop Cluster Configurations.
+The below code in Python invokes the Sparkflows REST API to infer Hadoop Cluster Configurations.
 It then saves the infer cluster Hadoop Configurations as updated values.

 ::